Skip to content

 Conducts object tracking on the specified input source using the registered trackers.

 This method performs object tracking using the model's predictors and optionally registered trackers.
-It is
+It handles

-capable of handling different types of input sources such as file paths or video streams.
-The method supports
+various input sources such as file paths or video streams, and supports customization through keyword arguments.

 Args:

-source (str, optional): The input source for object tracking.
-It can be a file path, URL, or video stream.
+tracking.
+Can be a file path, URL, or video stream.

-stream (bool, optional): Treats the input source as a continuous video stream.
+stream (bool): If True, treats the input source as a continuous video stream.
 Defaults to False.

-persist (bool, optional): Persists the trackers between different calls to this method.
+persist (bool): If True, persists trackers between different calls to this method.
 Defaults to False.

-**kwargs (any): Additional keyword arguments for configuring the tracking process.
-These arguments allow
+**kwargs (Any): Additional keyword arguments for configuring the tracking process.

 Returns:

-(List[ultralytics.engine.results.Results]): A list of tracking results, encapsulated in the Results class.
+(List[ultralytics.engine.results.Results]): A list of tracking results, each a Results object.

 Raises: